brigalabs/dummy-backend/README.md

 - No VM
 - No authentication

-The server will create tables and records as you need them.
-You can create, update, delete, get, list (including query, sorting, pagination) them using standard CRUD requests.
+The server will create and persist tables and records as you need them.
+You can create, update, delete, get, list (including query, sorting, pagination) using the standard CRUD requests you know (see below).

 When you're satified with your solution, you can start building the backend that matches your feature and not the opposite.